John Soane: Palace of Westminster

 In 1822 as an official architect of the Office of Works, Soane was asked to make alteration to the House of Lords at the Palace of Westminster.
-He added a curving gothic arcade with an entrance leading to a courtyard, a new Royal Gallery, main staircase and Ante-Room, all the interiors were in a grand neo-classical style, completed by January 1824.
-Later four new committee rooms, a new library for the House of Lords and for the House of Commons alterations to the Speaker of the House of Commons house, and new library, committee rooms, clerks' rooms and stores, all would be destroyed in the fire of 1834.
+He added a curving gothic arcade with an entrance leading to a courtyard, a new Royal Gallery, main staircase and Ante-Room.
+All the interiors were in a grand neo-classical style, completed by January 1824.
+Later he added four new committee rooms, a new library for the House of Lords and for the House of Commons alterations to the Speaker of the House of Commons house, and new library, committee rooms, clerks' rooms and stores.
+All were destroyed in the fire of 1834.

 Design for a Royal Palace

 One of Soane's largest designs was for a new Royal Palace in London, a series of designs were produced c.
-1820–30.
+1820–1830.
 The design was unusual in that the building was triangular, there were grand porticoes at each corner and in the middle of each side of the building, the centre of the building consisted of a low dome, with ranges of rooms leading to the entrances in each side of the building, creating three internal courtyards.
-As far as is known it is not related to an official commission and was merely a design exercise by Soane, indeed the various drawings he produced date over several years, he first produced a design for a Royal Palace while in Rome in 1779.
+As far as is known it is not related to an official commission and was merely a design exercise by Soane; indeed the various drawings he produced date over several years – he first produced a design for a Royal Palace while in Rome in 1779.